JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 That's why the presence of high-level programming languages such as C (sic!) is a blessing. 🙂

-The role of a compiler is to take the source code that you've written and translate it to processor-specific assembly language.
-The compilers are very wise at which processors contain which instructions.
+The role of a compiler is to take the source code that you've written and translate it to the processor-specific assembly language.
+The compilers are very wise about which processors contain which instructions.
 They are also great at determining which of these instructions to call and in which order to make the software as efficient as possible.
 In fact, they are better at it than at least 95% of programmers (including me).

 Unfortunately, they don't know what we want to achieve with our code.
-For example, they don't know that this huge amount of multiplications and additions is in fact finitie-impulse response (FIR) filtering.
+For example, they don't know that this huge amount of multiplications and additions is in fact finite-impulse response (FIR) filtering.
 Therefore, they often cannot utilize the full potential of the underlying hardware.

 That's where you come in: a programmer, who knows how to code DSP algorithms with processor-specific instructions.